skillrepos/copilot-hands-on/labs.md

 **Purpose: In this lab, we'll see how to use Copilot to automatically implement a feature request to our codebase.**

 1. We need to make sure our app is running.
 If not still running from lab 3, go ahead and run the command below in one of the terminals.

 ```
 python app/app.py
 ```

+<br><br>

-2.Our code is missing a *search* feature currently.
+2. Our code is missing a *search* feature currently.
 Try the following command in the second terminal.

 ```
 # Search items: